Getting Started

 • While the task repeat interval can be specified, setting a specific time for the task to run is not supported by the scheduler.

 • Since the scheduler uses the queuing mechanism, it does have some side effects on the timelines of scheduled tasks.
-When a task is scheduled to be run at a given time it may not be executed at exactly that time, instead it becomes visible at that time and will be executed when it shows up in the queue.
+When a task is scheduled to be run at a given time it may not be executed at exactly that time, instead, it becomes visible at that time and will be executed when it appears in the queue.
 In most cases, this distinction will have no noticeable effect on the behavior of the scheduling API.
-However, in high load systems where the transport does not support native delayed delivery, the fact that a scheduled task is added to the back of the queue can result in a noticeable delay between the "time the task has been request to be run" and the "time the task is actually executed".
+However, in high-load systems where the transport does not support native delayed delivery, the fact that a scheduled task is added to the back of the queue can result in a noticeable delay between the "time the task has been requested to be run" and the "time the task is actually executed".

 Exception handling